 Trunk Group Configuration Tips

 Please be aware of the following information when you configure trunk groups:

-- Always configure trunk groups first on both ends, before you physically connect the links. - Configure all ports in a trunk group to the same speed (you cannot aggregate 1Gb ports with 10GBASE-SFP+ ports).
+- Always configure trunk groups first on both ends, before you physically connect the links. - Configure all ports in a trunk group to the same speed.